 It’s not that long ago that motorists, cyclists and pedestrians often faced wooden railway gates at road crossings within Melbourne’s urban train network, closed by railway staff to prevent motor vehicles, bikes and pedestrians proceeding when trains were scheduled to approach that level crossing.

-Yet who would have guessed that most early country Victorian Railway (VR) lines also had such wooden gates, with many located at many relatively low traffic rural road crossings in the late 19th century.
-The gates would be normally closed to the road traffic, allowing passage of the train at any time, and the Gate Keeper would be requested to open the gate when there was road traffic to cross.
-This was so for the original Wandong, Heathcote, Sandhurst line built between 1888-1890, where each railway gate installation had an assigned permanent ‘Gate Keeper’ employee living in an adjacent Gate Keeper’s railway house.
-One such original Gate Keeper’s house still remains in Heathcote for that former line, yet most of these rural railway gates installations and houses across Victoria were removed by the very early part of the 20th century.
+Yet who would have guessed that many early country Victorian Railway (VR) lines also had such wooden gates, often located at relatively low traffic rural road crossings in the late 19th century.
+The gates would be normally closed to the road traffic, allowing passage of the train at any time, and the Gate Keeper would need to be requested to open the gate when there was road based traffic wanting to cross the railway line.
+This arrangement was the case for the original Wandong, Heathcote, Sandhurst line, built between 1888-1890, where each railway gate installation had an assigned permanent ‘Gate Keeper’ employee living in an adjacent Gate Keeper’s railway house.
+One such original Gate Keeper’s house still remains in Heathcote for that former line (at the former Mitchell St crossing), yet most of these rural railway gates installations and houses across Victoria were removed by the very early part of the 20th century.

 Seeking to reinstate elements of former railway historical infrastructure along the now O’Keefe Rail Trail, the Friends of the Bendigo-Kilmore Rail Trail group’s members were keen to obtain at least one set of original railway gates for the trail.
 After an extended search, two sets of stored recovered gates in poor condition were finally located in a Metro Trains yard in North Melbourne.
 An approach was made to Public Transport Victoria (PTV) in regards to these gates, and subsequently one set were approved for allocation to the group.
 With a City of Greater Bendigo council’s awarded Community Grant, and assistance from Semi Trailer Sales Pty Ltd Bendigo, the gates were transported to Bendigo where Friends member Ken Hanson set about leading a project to rebuild and install these gates.